golemfactory/golem-js-preview-program/tasks/2-get-the-results/README.md

 ## Task description

 Create a script that will accept the user-provided text as input and convert it to `.mp3` on the Golem Network, download the output, and save it on your disk.
-For this task, you can use the Golem-provided image containing both `ffmpeg` and `speak`.
+For this task, you can use the Golem-provided image containing both `ffmpeg` and `espeak`.
 The image's `hash` is `0e24cd9c3c019143fba94debce69f37353d0157ac4329050870e9ae8`.

 ### Steps